Qihuiwang3/JID-4121-LMCFilm/README.md

 #### New Features

 - Students can now limit time selection for reservations to only 5 days between pickup and return dates, ensuring better equipment availability management.
-- Professors/TA has limitaion on view the entire equipment database.
+- Professors/TA have limitations on certain functionalities.
-- Reservation History now includes the ability to cancel reservations 24 hours before the pickup time, providing flexibility for students.
+- Reservation History now includes the ability to cancel reservations 24 hours before the pickup time and extend reservations once for free, which provides flexibility for students.
-- The "Send Announcement" button is now linked to the Outlook page for easier communication from admins.
+- The “Send Announcement” button is now functional for administrators who want to send out announcements.

 #### Bug Fixes